ml4ai/automates/documentation/reports/m3_report_prototype_system/grfn.md

 Finally, there was a significant rewrite of the specification introduction as well as updates throughout to improve readability and ensure consistency.

-The release version of the GrFN specification as of this report (Version 0.1.m3) is linked [here](GrFN_specification_v0.1.m3).
-(For the latest development version, see the [delphi read the docs page](https://delphi.readthedocs.io/en/master/grfn_spec.html).)
+The release version of the GrFN specification as of this report is linked here [GrFN Specification Version 0.1.m3](GrFN_specification_v0.1.m3).
+(For the latest development version, see the [Delphi read the docs page](https://delphi.readthedocs.io/en/master/grfn_spec.html).)